berivanyavuz/Cyclist_Bike_Share_Case_Study/04_ANALYZE.md

    - The best hours for members 8 am and 2-5 pm and the peak time is 5 pm.

      For casuals 12am-5pm is the best hours and the peak time is 5 pm.

+   - So we can think members use bikes as commuter.